Dagger1414/SimpleBudget/README.md

 # SimpleBudget
-The simple budget app for you
+The simple budget control app for you